raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### USB device compatiblity
 There's no explicit set of supported devices.
 Initially we recommend using a USB pen drive or SSD.
 Hard drives will probably require a powered HUB and in all cases you should verify that the devices work correctly from within Raspbian using an SD card boot.

-Please post interoperability reports (positive or negative) on [this thread](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=274595) on the Raspberry Pi General Discussion forum.
+Please post interoperability reports (positive or negative) on [this thread](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=274595) on the Raspberry Pi forums.

 ### USB_MSD_EXCLUDE_VID_PID
 A list of up to 4 VID/PID pairs specifying devices which the bootloader should ignore.
 If this matches a HUB then the HUB won’t be enumerated, causing all downstream devices to be excluded.